YashwanthRaj/The-Complete-Web-Development-Bootcamp/README.md

 # Section 21 - Simon Game

 This game will have Four color boxes and will give a pattern in each level.
 We will have to remember and click the tiles in the same pattern as shown.

+# Section 21 - Unix Command Line

+Applications on Operating System has kernel inside them. **Kernel** is the software that interacts with the hardware components like cpu, disk and memory.

+Shell is the user Interface that Interacts with the kernel.
+We can either interact it with it using a GUI or CLI (Command Line Interface).
+We will be using BASH Shell, its CLI for the UNIX based system.
+Command Line Interface offers more control and speed over the operating system.

+## Basic Commands

+ls → Lists all files in the present current directory.

+cd {folder/path} → Change Directory

+cd ~ → back to root directory

+cd .. → one directory back

+mkdir {FolderName} → Create a new directory inside the current directory.

+touch {filename} → Creates a new file.

+open {filename} → Will open filename using default application.

+open -a {Application} Filename → This command will open the file with the application specified.

+rm {filename} → To delete a file

+pwd - Print Working Directory

+* → Will select everything

+rm -r → to remove a directory

+sudo command → super user do command which uses admin privileges to do a command.